tarwn/lessthandot-hugo/blogs/content/posts/2013-03-31-bcp-all-tables-into-files.md

 NULL

-Sometines you don&#8217;t want to see that output,In that case we need to [suppress xp_cmdshell output][1], you do this by adding ,no_output at the end
+Sometines you don't want to see that output,In that case we need to [suppress xp_cmdshell output][1], you do this by adding ,no_output at the end

 sql
 SELECT 'EXEC xp_cmdshell ''bcp '           --bcp